EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 It does not matter if the delta's are negative as that will be cancelled out in the formula through squaring them.
 The formula for the distance calculation is as follows:

 ```
+distance = Math.Sqrt((deltaX ^ 2) + (deltaY ^ 2))
+// or
-distance = Math.Sqrt((deltaX) + (deltaY))
+distance = Math.Sqrt((y2 - y1)^2 + (x2 - x1)^2)
 ```
 This formula can be used to calculate the distance between objects in the world.
 Note this calculation gives the distance between the centrepoints of the objects so their radius is not taken into account with this calculation.

 ### Direction Calculation
 Direction is calculated using the arctan2 formula to get the direction between two objects.
 Note this formula returns a value between -180 and 180, and so an adjustment formula is explained further below.

-The formula also returns the direction in radians see below formula to convert radians to degrees, note the engine only accepts degrees:
+The formula also returns the direction in radians; see the formula below to convert radians to degrees:
 ```
 private int toDegrees(radians)
 {
     return Math.Round((radians * (180 / Math.PI)), 0);
 }
 ```
+***Note** the engine only accepts degrees.*

-The arctan2 calculation to find the direction from object 1 to object 2 is as follows, note that the order of the values is important otherwise you will get the direction from object 2 to object 1 which will be inverted by 180 degrees.
+The arctan2 calculation to find the direction from object 1 to object 2 is as follows:
 ```
 direction_inRadians = Math.Atan2(Y2 - Y1, X2 - X1)

 direction_inDegrees = toDegrees(direction_inRadians)
 ```
+***Note** that the order of the values is important otherwise you will get the direction from object 2 to object 1 which will be inverted by 180 degrees.*

-This now need to be corrected for the possible negative values, this can be done by adding 360° to the calculated degrees and modding it by 360.
+This now need to be corrected for the possible negative values, this can be done by adding 360° to the calculated degrees and modulo it by 360.
 This will return a value between 0° and 360° which equates to the same cardinality as the calculated value.

 ```
 corrected_direction_inDegrees = (cartesianDegrees + 360) % 360;

 ```

-*Example:
+**Example:
--150° will be corrected to 210° which when referring to the image of the cartesian plane above is in the same position, note the placement of a negative heading would be clockwise from 0°.
+-150° will be corrected to 210° which when referring to the image of the cartesian plane above is in the same position, note the placement of a negative heading would be clockwise from 0°.*

-**Note:**
+**NB:
 The values provided within this readme are subject to change during balance phases.
-Entelect has a best effort approach to maintaining this readme file.
-However the most accurate values can be found in appsettings.json within the Game Engine repository.
+Entelect will endevour to maintain this readme file.
+However the most accurate values can be found in appsettings.json within the game-engine folder.**